Belgard District: History

 In Pomerania, which had belonged to Brandenburg-Prussia since 1648, a district reform was carried out in 1724.
 The number of districts and associated district councils were significantly reduced in order lessen the strong territorial fragmentation that had arisen as a result of the complicated aristocratic possessions in Eastern Pomerania.
-The existing Belgard and Polzin districts were merged into Belgard-Polzinscher district in January 1, 1725.
+The existing Belgard and Polzin districts were merged into Belgard-Polzinscher district on January 1, 1725.
 The district included the towns of Belgard and Polzin, the royal office of Belgard, and a large number of noble villages and estates.

 As a result of the Prussian provincial authority decree of April 30, 1815, the district became a part of the region of Köslin in the Province of Pomerania.
 With the Pomeranian district reform of 1818, two villages of Brutzen and Groß Poplow under Netze District of West Prussia were added, and the district was renamed Belgard district after the seat of the district government.
 In 1828, the villages of Jagertow and Kollatz, which until then were in communion districts of Belgard and Neustettin, were fully integrated into the Belgard district.

 In 1871, Belgard district included the towns of Belgard and Polzin, 73 rural communities as well as 95 estate districts.
 On September 30, 1929, as with the rest of the Free State of Prussia, a territorial reform took place in the Belgard district, in which all independent estate districts were dissolved and assigned to nrighboring rural communities.

-In 1910, Belgard district covered an area of 1,132 squared kilometers.
+In 1910, Belgard district covered an area of 1,132 square kilometers.
 With the Prussian district reform of October 1, 1932, the district was significantly enlarged in the following ways: